 What Is Direct Cremation?

-Direct cremation is a form of low-cost cremation where the deceased is collected from the place the have died, , with cremation taking place at a less busy time.
+Direct cremation is a form of low-cost cremation where the deceased is collected from the place they have died, with cremation taking place at a less busy time.
 There’s no ceremony at the time, and the cremated remains are returned to the bereaved in order to have a funeral service of their choosing later on.

 Naturally, this approach means that the funeral can take place at a slower pace and is particularly appropriate for those who wish to scatter ashes in a favourite location.
 There is no ceremony prior to cremation, and no opportunity to view the deceased in the Chapel of Rest.
 But how necessary are these things?

 More and more people are opting to carry out funeral services in this way with a recent report by Sun Life stating that according to funeral directors interviewed by them, on in ten (9.9%) of funerals that were arranged by them in the last year were Direct Cremation.
 Such a service does leave room for individuality and a unique send off in a less hurried timeframe.
-It is also thought that the fact that some celebrities – including David Bowie in January 2016 have also contributed to their rise in popularity It also costs the bereaved a lot less with direct cremation costs averaging £1,835 (Sun Life Cost of Dying Report 2017) and available from as little as £1,049 (£999 in Scotland) from Memoria Low Cost Funeral Ltd.
+It is also thought that the fact that some celebrities – including David Bowie in January 2016 have also contributed to their rise in popularity It also costs the bereaved a lot less with direct cremation costs averaging £1,835 (Sun Life Cost of Dying Report 2017) and available from as little as £950 from Memoria Low Cost Funeral Ltd.

 Simple and Dignified